MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up.md

    - `signUp(username)` can return `SignUpError`.
    - `SignUpError` indicates an unsuccessful action result returned by `signUp()` and won't include a reference to the new state.
-   - In the case of `actionResult is SignUpError`, MSAL Android SDK provides utility methods to enable you analyze the specific errors further:
+   - In the case of `actionResult is SignUpError`, MSAL Android SDK provides utility methods to enable you to analyze the specific errors further:
         - The  method `isUserAlreadyExists()` checks whether the username has already been used to create an account.
         - `isBrowserRequired()` checks the need for a browser (web fallback), to complete authentication flow.
 This scenario happens when native authentication isn't sufficient to complete the authentication flow.
 For examples, an admin configures email and password as the authentication method, but the app fails to send *password* as a challenge type or simply doesn't support it.
 Use the steps in [Support web fallback in Android app](tutorial-native-authentication-android-support-web-fallback.md) to handle scenario when it happens.
-        - `isAuthNotSupported()` checks whether the app sends an challenge type that Microsoft Entra doesn't support, that's a challenge type value other than *oob* or *password*.
+        - `isAuthNotSupported()` checks whether the app sends a challenge type that Microsoft Entra doesn't support, that's a challenge type value other than *oob* or *password*.
 Learn more about [challenge types](concept-native-authentication-challenge-types.md).

 You should notify the user that the email is already in use by using a friendly message in the app's UI.